Right Where I Need to Be: Chart performance

-Before its release as a single, "Right Where I Need to Be" was the b-side to the album's title track, and charted from unsolicited airplay while "Lovin' You Against My Will" was still climbing the charts.
+Before its release as a single, "Right Where I Need to Be" was the B-side to the album's title track, and charted from unsolicited airplay while "Lovin' You Against My Will" was still climbing the charts.

 "Right Where I Need to Be" spent 48 weeks on the country charts, giving it the longest chart run of the 2000s decade.
-According to Joel Whitburn's Hot Country Songs 1944–2008, Billboard initially credited the song with fewer weeks on the charts because of a change starting with the chart dated January 13, 2001.
+However, Billboard initially credited the song with fewer weeks on the charts because of a change starting with the chart dated January 13, 2001.
 Starting that week, Hot Country Singles shrank from 75 to 60 positions, and as a result, each song on the chart that week had its total number of weeks spent on the chart at the time re-calculated to count only weeks spent at No. 60 or higher, reducing the total number of weeks that "Right Where I Need to Be" had spent from 23 to 16.
 Billboard would later credit the single with 48 weeks spent total on the chart, with its total weeks counted before the January 13, 2001 change.